Supreme People's Procuratorate: Organisation

 The Supreme People's Procuratorate is led by a Procuratorial Committee, which oversees the operation of the Procuratorate under the direction of the Procurator-General.
-The agency is further organised into ten prosecutor's offices, which each oversee a specific type of crime or litigation.
+The agency is further organized into ten prosecutor's offices, which each oversee a specific type of crime or litigation.
 Various additional departments, such as the Political Work Department, also exist within the Procuratorate, to oversee additional affairs.
 Several subordinate institutions are also directly affiliated with the Procuratorate.
 The organisation of the Supreme People's Procuratorate is detailed below: